dotnet/docs/docs/csharp/language-reference/language-versioning.md

 [C# 13](../whats-new/csharp-13.md) is supported only on .NET 9 and newer versions.
 [C# 12](../whats-new/csharp-12.md) is supported only on .NET 8 and newer versions.
 [C# 11](../whats-new/csharp-11.md) is supported only on .NET 7 and newer versions.

 Check the [Visual Studio platform compatibility](/visualstudio/releases/2022/compatibility#-visual-studio-2022-support-for-net-development) page for details on which .NET versions are supported by versions of Visual Studio.
-Check the [Visual Studio for Mac platform compatibility](/visualstudio/mac/supported-versions-net) page for details on which .NET versions are supported by versions of Visual Studio for Mac.
 Check the [Mono page for C#](https://www.mono-project.com/docs/about-mono/languages/csharp/) for Mono compatibility with C# versions.

 ## Defaults